shini4i/argo-watcher/test/e2e/README.md

 ## Gotchas (why the scripts exist)

+- **`/healthz` returns 503 while ArgoCD is unreachable**, so `wait_service` checks only that a response arrives, never that it is 2xx.
+A `curl -f` there would hang forever in `argocd-unreachable` (which severs ArgoCD on purpose) and can misfire in `shutdown-drain` on a freshly-booted pod.
 - **`kind load docker-image` is broken with podman + containerd 2.x** — kind
   passes `--all-platforms` to `ctr import`, which fails on a single-arch image ("no unpack platforms defined"). `load-race-image.sh` imports via `ctr` with